freshhuk/LookingDev/README.md

 The system consists of four main microservices:

+- LookingDev-API: Serves as the API of the application, providing a user-facing interface for receiving requests.
+- LookingDev-GitHub: Contains processing and retrieving users from the Git Hub, collecting publicly available information and storing the data in the Potsgres database.
+- LookingDev-StackOverflow: Contains processing and retrieving users from Stack Overflow, collecting publicly available information and storing data in a Mongo database.
+- LookingDev-Auth: Soon...

 To facilitate communication between the microservices, RabbitMQ is used as the message broker.
 Each microservice is containerized using Docker for ease of deployment and scalability.